An Overview on Joint Preservation and Cartilage Restoration

 A detailed physical therapy program will be prescribed by Dr. Provencher aimed at restoring joint motion and strengthening the surrounding muscles.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Depending on the joint preservation and cartilage restoration procedure, patients may be encouraged to wear a sling or similar device for several weeks to help immobilize the joint and protect the repair.

-For more information on the treatment of shoulder osteoarthritis, or for further resources on joint preservation and cartilage restoration, please contact the office of Dr. Matthew Provencher, orthopedic shoulder surgeon in the greater Vail, Aspen and Denver, Colorado area.
+For more information on the treatment of shoulder osteoarthritis, or for further resources on joint preservation and cartilage restoration, please contact the office of Dr. Matthew Provencher, orthopedic shoulder surgeon in the Vail, Aspen and Denver, Colorado area.